davidewatson/cluster-api-provider-skeleton/README.md

 Cluster API provider repositories.
 For more information on the Cluster API project please see the base repository [here](https://github.com/kubernetes-sigs/cluster-api).

-Arguably, it may be easier to just use `apiserver-builder` directly.
-In any case, there is no intent to maintain these instructions.
+There is no intent to maintain these instructions.
 Better automation or more sophisticated code sharing should be preferred over this duct tape and bubble gum.

 ¯\_(ツ)_/¯